 Further scrutiny of the police complaints function is carried out by the Independent Office for Police Conduct and HM Inspectorate of Constabulary.
 Reports of their scrutiny and findings are available on their respective websites.

-The Independent Office for Police Conduct has published information about complaints handled under the Police Reform Act 2002, as amended by the Police and Crime Act 2017 for the period 1 April 2020 to 31 March 2021.
-The Police Complaints Information Bulletin for South Wales Police can be found here under the heading “Read the latest bulletins”.
+The Independent Office for Police Conduct has published information about complaints handled under the Police Reform Act 2002, as amended by the Police and Crime Act 2017.
+The Police Complaints Information Bulletins for South Wales Police can be found here under the heading “Read the latest bulletins”.

 (3) Police and Crime Commissioner’s role as the Relevant Review Body for some complaints